jhsu802701/rails_from_scratch_rails5/09-04-users_login.md

   click_button('Log in')
 end
 ```
 * Enter the command "test1".
-The first 4 tests pass, but the last 3 still fail because the home page does not explicity say, "You are logged in as a user."
+The first 4 tests pass, but the last 3 still fail because the home page does not explicity say, "You are logged in as a user" and list the username.
 * When you visit your app as a logged-in user, you'll still see the "Sign up now!" button on the home page.
 Clicking on that button will simply give you a message telling you that you are already signed in.
 However, you still need to remove this button, because it looks bad to provide options that are not actually viable.

 ### Home Page